Grow your business successfully

 Entrepreneurs are the driving force behind creating and growing new businesses.
 Sometimes, they can also be the people holding them back.

 As well as leadership skills, to grow your business, you will need to learn to delegate properly.
 This means trusting your management team and giving up day-to-day control of every detail.
 You could stifle creativity and motivation by interfering too much.
 As the business becomes more complex, you also need to develop your time management skills and learn to focus on what's really important.

 As your growth progresses, you may also need to bring in outsiders to help.
 You'll want to delegate responsibility for particular areas to different specialists.
-You could appoint a non-executive director or two to strengthen your board.
-Read about recruiting company directors.
+You could consider recruiting company directors.
 As you start tackling a new opportunity, someone who has experience of that activity can be vital.